 The team also needs to understand the characteristics and nature of the cargo.
-Knowing the cargo, the packing, and shipping requirements will enable the team to select the most suitable supplier from the database.
+Knowing the cargo, packing, and shipping requirements will enable the team to select the most suitable supplier from the database.

-Freight rate benchmarking and market intelligence will greatly assist you irrespective of the size of your business.
+Freight rate benchmarking and market intelligence will significantly assist you irrespective of the size of your business.
 You will always have competition from companies that are similar to yours in size or bigger or smaller.

 Once you have gained a thorough knowledge of your market and your product, combine this knowledge and the analysis from freight rate benchmarking to negotiate aggressively but without putting on your boxing gloves.

-Tools like freight rate benchmarking have been proven to give freight sourcing teams the upper hand in carrier negotiations helping them negotiate better rates while highlighting the required service and reliability standards needed to maintain the customers in today's market.
+Tools like freight rate benchmarking have been proven to give freight sourcing teams the upper hand in carrier negotiations, helping them negotiate better rates while highlighting the required service and reliability standards needed to maintain the customers in today's market.

 Freight benchmarking also allows your freight sourcing team to evaluate service providers and effective practices which can deliver cost savings to you and your customers.

-- How often order fulfilments may be required
+5. How often order fulfilments may be required

-- Providing an understanding for startups in which areas of the freight market they should enter and how the current market performs in that area
+6. Providing an understanding for startups in which areas of the freight market they should enter and how the current market performs in that area

-- Freight shipping intelligence is of great importance to established companies who don't have business in a certain market and wish to find out more information about that specific market
+6. Freight shipping intelligence is of great importance to established companies who don't have business in a certain market and wish to find out more information about that specific market

-- Identifying what is the market rate for a certain zone/area which saves time in repeatedly securing rates from the carriers.
+7. Identifying the market rate for a certain zone/area saves time in repeatedly securing rates from the carriers.